jdjakub/papers/prog-2022/prog22-manuscript.md

 Some programming languages have consciously prioritized the programmer's experience of learning and using them.
 Ruby calls itself _a programmer's best friend_ by focusing on simplicity and elegance.
 Elm targets the more specialized but still fairly broad domain of web applications while focusing on simplicity and programmer-friendliness.
 It forgoes capabilities that would lead to run-time crashes.
 It also tries hard to make error messages clear and actionable.

 If we look beyond programming languages per se, we find programmable systems with better learnability.
 The best example is spreadsheets, which offer a specialized computing environment that is simpler and more intuitive.
 The visual metaphor of a grid leverages human perceptual skills.
 Moving all programming into declarative formulas and attributes greatly simplifies both creation and understanding.
-Research on Live Programming has sought to incorporate these benefits into general purpose programming, but with limited success.
+Research on Live Programming\cite{Hancock2003}\cite{BretVictor} has sought to incorporate these benefits into general purpose programming, but with limited success to date.

 HyperCard and Flash were both programming systems that found widespread adoption by non-experts.
 Like spreadsheets they had an organizing visual metaphor (cards and timelines respectively).
 They both made it easy for beginners to get started.
 Hypercard had layers of complexity intended to facilitate gradual mastery.

 Smalltalk and Lisp machines were complex but unified.
 Once having overcome the initial lerning curve their environments provided a complete solution for building entire application systems of arbitrary complexity without having to learn other technologies.
-Boxer is notable for providing a general purpose programming environment (albeit for small scale applications) along with an organizing visual metaphor like spreadsheets.
+Boxer\cite{BoxerDesign} is notable for providing a general purpose programming environment (albeit for small scale applications) along with an organizing visual metaphor like spreadsheets.

 ### Dimension: Sociability
 Over time, especially in the internet era, social issues have come to dominate programming.
 Much programming technology is now developed by open source communities, and all programming technologies are now embedded in social media communities of their users.
-The nature of these communities often trumps purely technical and individual considerations.
-See Socio-PLT.
-Some of the specific concerns of sociability are:
+The nature of these communities often trumps purely technical and individual considerations.\cite{SocioPLT} Some of the specific concerns of sociability are:

 - Easy integration into standard technology stacks, allowing incremental adoption, and also easy exit if needed.
-See Worse is Better for the classic case of UNIX vs Lisp.
+This dynamic was discussed in the classic essay _Worse is Better_\cite{WIB} about how UNIX beat Lisp.
 - Backing by large corporations or widespread industry investments that ensures economic sustainability.
 - An open source community of volunteers investing their time, which has proven to be as viable as financial support.
 - Easy sharing of code via package repositories or open exchanges.
 Prior to the open source era, commercial marketplaces were important, like VBX components for VisualBasic.
+Sharing is impeded when languages have competing dialects and libraries, like Scheme\cite{LispCurse}.
 - Friendly and helpful user communities on social media, for example Stack Overflow.
 Such communities have to some extent replaced the traditional role of documentation.

 The tenor of the online community around a programming system can be its most public attribute.
 Even before social media, Flash developed a vibrant community of amateurs sharing code and tips.
-The Elm language invested much effort in creating a welcoming community from the outset.
-Attempts to reform older communities have introduced Codes of Conduct, but not without controversy.
+The Elm language invested much effort in creating a welcoming community from the outset.\cite{WhatIsSuccess} Attempts to reform older communities have introduced Codes of Conduct, but not without controversy.

 On the other hand, a cloistered community that turns its back on the wider world can give its members strong feelings of belonging and purpose.
 Examples are Smalltalk, Racket, Clojure, and Haskell.
 These communities bear some resemblance to cults, with guru-like leaders, and fierce group cohesion.